“Religion is the number one cause of war…. it’s been responsible for more deaths than anything else in history… just look at those crusades!”

 Next, consider this- even the wars that can be identified as having any kind of ‘religious’ motivation at all cannot be simply attributed to a religious belief alone.
 To anyone who argues that religion, and Christianity in particular, is such a widespread source of war and violence, our first question should be- what wars did you have in mind?
 What are all these wars that have supposedly been fought in the name of Christianity?

 A standard response is that perennial alleged skeleton in the closet of Christendom, the Crusades.
 The popular conception is that all of a sudden, on a whim and completely unprovoked, the bloodthirsty hordes of Christianity burst out of Western Europe and rampaged across the middle East slaughtering innocent bystanders and looting and pillaging indiscriminately.
 The problem with this view is that it utterly ignores the historical context and paints an extremely simplistic view of the reality of what happened, and also why it happened.
-I’ll cover the Crusades in a separate post, but something that is often either ignored or completely unknown is that (at least initially) the Crusades were in fact largely a defensive action following several centuries of aggressive Muslim expansion across Europe and North Africa.
+A crucial fact that is often either ignored or completely unknown is that (at least initially) the Crusades were in fact largely a defensive action following several centuries of aggressive Muslim expansion across Europe and North Africa.

 Finally, from a specifically Christian perspective, there is this fact- anyone who says they are committing bloodshed and violence and conquering other lands because of their Christianity is showing that they are either misguided or (to be blunt) lying.
 The terrible things done in wars that were supposedly ‘Christian’ in nature were done contrary to the teachings of Jesus, not because of His teachings.
 In Gethsemane He rebuked Peter for attacking one of the guards who had come to arrest Him.
 He told us to love our enemies and to pray for them (Matthew 5:43-44).
 When considering not just the historical evidence, but also the teachings of Christ, it is impossible to see how anyone could claim that Christianity is the source of war and violence that so many claim it is.